ETS-Android2/Mudita/README.md

 # Adding a friend
-Mudita lets you add friends, who will be notified when your dose intake time is reached.
+Mudita lets you add friends, who will be notified whenever your dose intake time is reached.

 Friend's Phone